-In applying to this funding program and conducting research activities, R&D institutions must stringently observe the "Guidelines for the Management and Audit of Public Research Funds in R&D Institutions (Practice Standards)" (decided by the Minister of Education, Culture, Sports, Science and Technology on February 15, 2007; revised on February 1, 2021) (\1).
+In applying to this funding program and conducting research activities, R&D institutions must stringently observe the "Guidelines for the Management and Audit of Public Research Funds in R&D Institutions (Practice Standards)" (revised on February 1, 2021) (\1).

 There is a need for R&D institutions, having implemented a system for managing and auditing public research funds, to take responsibility for making every effort to properly disburse the contract research funds in line with the aforementioned guidelines.
 If the Ministry of Education, Culture, Sports, Science and Technology (MEXT) decides that the system of a R&D institution for managing and auditing is insufficient, based on an investigation according to the said guidelines, measures such as reduction of overhead costs of all the competitive funds distributed by the MEXT and the independent administrative agency under its jurisdiction could be taken on the said institution.